Mt. Fuji & Fuji Five Lakes Itinerary

 If you’ve looked up photos of Mt.
 Fuji, the Chureito Pagoda has more than likely popped up in your search.
 The Chureito Pagoda is a five-story pagoda that is part of the Arakura Sengen Shrine.
 It is also one of the best Mount Fuji viewing spots, especially during the spring for cherry blossoms or autumn for the gorgeous foliage.

 If you plan to visit Chureito Pagoda, it’s best to head there early!
-It’s one of the most popular attractions on this Fuji Five Lakes itinerary so there is bound to be a number of tourists visiting.
+It’s one of the most popular attractions on this Fuji Five Lakes itinerary so there are bound to be several tourists visiting.
 It is also a little bit of a hike to reach the pagoda.

 Address: 3353-1 Arakura, Fujiyoshida, Yamanashi 403-0011, Japan